Indeximal/photo-a-day-aligner/README.md

 4. Create an image with the face where you want it, a neutral colour and the desired output resolution.
 Place this frame into your input folder and make sure it appears first when lexicographically sorted.
-E.g `_keyframe`.
+E.g `!keyframe`.

 5. Run `pada.py align` to align and colour correct your input frames.
 At this point you can inspect the output in `./aligned`.
 If the results are not